oracle-livelabs/adb/shared/adb-analytics-using-sql/applying-machine-learning/applying-machine-learning.md

 ## Overview

 Autonomous Data Warehouse contains built-in machine learning algorithms.
-There is a separate workshop that can guide you through creating machine learning models to solve common business problems.
-In this short lab, the objective is to use one of these built-in algorithms to help us understand the demographic factors that can explain why a customer triggers an "insufficient funds" event against their account.
-If we can identify the key demographic attributes associated with this type of event, we can ensure data collected to support subsequent predictive machine learning is targeted for higher data quality.
+There is a separate workshop that can guide you through creating machine learning models to solve common business problems: [See here] (https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=560).
+In this short lab, the objective is to use one of these built-in algorithms to help us understand the demographic factors that can explain why a customer triggers an "insufficient funds" event against their account. .
+If we can identify the key demographic attributes associated with this type of event, we strive to improve data quality of those attributes in support of subsequent predictive machine learning efforts.

-To do this analysis, we use a package called **`DBMS_DATA_MINING`**.
-This package helps in creating, evaluating, and querying Oracle Machine Learning for SQL (OML4SQL) machine learning models.In-database machine learning makes it easy for you to benefit from the power of machine learning-driven analytics.
+To do this analysis, we use a package called `DBMS_DATA_MINING`.
+This package helps in creating, evaluating, and querying Oracle Machine Learning for SQL (OML4SQL) machine learning models.
+In-database machine learning makes it easy for you to benefit from the power of machine learning-driven analytics.

-## Task 1: Preparing Our customer Data Set
+## Task 1: Preparing Our Customer Data Set

 1. The first step is to create a view that contains the main customer demographic attributes.
 This means removing the time attributes, transaction attributes and movie attributes from our movie sales data.
 Copy and paste the following code into the SQL worksheet window: